NethermindEth/general-agents-module/README.md

 In this way the class can be used to shape the `MockTransactionData` into `ethers.providers.TransactionResponse` or/and `ethers.providers.TransactionReceipt`.

-You can get only the `TransactionResponse` or `TransactionReceipt` by the calling the methods.
+You can get only the `TransactionResponse` or `TransactionReceipt` by the calling the methods:

 ```ts
 ...